cvlab-kaist/CAMEO/README.md

 ## Abstract

-Multi-view diffusion models have recently established themselves as a powerful paradigm for novel view synthesis, generating diverse images with high visual fidelity.
-However, the underlying mechanisms that enable these models to maintain geometric consistency across different viewpoints have remained largely unexplored.
-In this work, we conduct an in-depth analysis of the 3D self-attention layers within these models.
-We empirically verify that **geometric correspondence naturally emerges in specific attention layers** during training, allowing the model to attend to spatially corresponding regions across reference and target views.

-Despite this emergent capability, our analysis reveals that the implicit correspondence signal is often incomplete and fragile, particularly degrading under scenarios involving complex geometries or large viewpoint changes.
-Addressing this limitation, we introduce **CAMEO** (Correspondence-Attention Alignment), a training framework that explicitly supervises the model's attention maps using dense geometric correspondence priors.
-By applying this supervision to just a single, optimal attention layer (Layer 10), CAMEO significantly enhances the model's structural understanding.
-Our experiments demonstrate that CAMEO **reduces the training iterations required for convergence by 50%** while consistently outperforming baseline models in geometric fidelity on challenging datasets such as RealEstate10K and CO3D.
+Multi-view diffusion models have recently emerged as a powerful paradigm for novel view synthesis, yet the underlying mechanism that enables their view-consistency remains unclear.
+In this work, we first verify that the attention maps of these models acquire geometric correspondence throughout training, attending to the geometrically corresponding regions across reference and target views for view-consistent generation.
+However, this correspondence signal remains incomplete, with its accuracy degrading under large viewpoint changes.
+Building on these findings, we introduce CAMEO, a simple yet effective training technique that directly supervises attention maps using geometric correspondence to enhance both the training efficiency and generation quality of multi-view diffusion models.
+Notably, supervising a single attention layer is sufficient to guide the model toward learning precise correspondences, thereby preserving the geometry and structure of reference images, accelerating convergence, and improving novel view synthesis performance.
+CAMEO reduces the number of training iterations required for convergence by half while achieving superior performance at the same iteration counts.
+We further demonstrate that CAMEO is model-agnostic and can be applied to any multi-view diffusion model.

 ## To Do